yao-eastside/flappy_bird_ai/README.md

 # How to Run?

 ```
-python qlearn.py -m "Run"
+python qlearn.py -m run
 ```

-If you want to train the network from beginning, delete the model.h5 and run qlearn.py -m "Train"
+If you want to train the network from beginning, delete the model.h5 and run qlearn.py -m train

 # Credits
 Modified from https://github.com/yanpanlau/Keras-FlappyBird